Meet Our Team:

 Dr. Linger is an Integrative Health Practitioner with a background, training and practice in contemporary neuroscience, psycho-physiology, mind-body medicine, psychology, public health, community development, substance use and co-occurring disorders, holistic therapy and business.
 Her work focuses on the impact of individuals, families and communities who experience trauma, poverty, substance use disorders, chronic disease and mental illness.

-She graduated from the School of Psychology and Interdisciplinary Inquiry at Saybrook University, with stacked PhDs in Integrative Health and Medicine/Mind-Body Medicine, Human Science and Organizational Systems.
+She graduated from the School of Psychology and Interdisciplinary Inquiry at Saybrook University with stacked Ph.
+D.s in Integrative Health and Medicine/Mind-Body Medicine, Human Science, and Organizational Systems.

 -